wjakob/nanobind/docs/basics.rst

    NB_MODULE(my_ext, m) {
        m.def("add", &add, "a"_a, "b"_a = 1,
-             "This function adds two numbers and increments if only one is provided").
+             "This function adds two numbers and increments if only one is provided.");
    }

 Let's go through all of the changed lines.
 The first sets up a short